Health, Physical Health

 Shin Splints (Medial Tibial Stress Syndrome):

 What causes it?
-The muscles, tendons, and periosteum attached to the tibia get irritated.
+The muscles, tendons, and periosteum attached to the get irritated.
 Overtraining, running on hard surfaces, worn-out shoes, and flat feet or high arches all play a part.
 Rest, ice, better shoes, and a smarter training plan usually do the trick.

 Stress Fractures: